 Andrew (“Drew”) Tulumello is Co-Partner-in-Charge of the Washington, D.C. office of Gibson, Dunn & Crutcher.
 He is Co-Chair of the firm's Class Actions Practice Group.

 Mr. Tulumello is a business litigator with extensive experience defending class actions in federal and state courts, at both the trial and appellate levels.
 These class actions have involved a wide variety of issues, including consumer protection, antitrust, and securities law.
-For seven years, Mr. Tulumello served as an Adjunct Professor of Law at Georgetown University Law Center, where he co-taught a course on Class Action Law and Practice.
+For eight years, Mr. Tulumello served as an Adjunct Professor of Law at Georgetown University Law Center, where he co-taught a course on Class Action Law and Practice.